What services do pharmacies offer?

 Print this page

-Pharmacists are qualified healthcare professionals with the clinical know-how to give you the help you need.
+Pharmacists are qualified healthcare providers with the clinical know-how to give you the help you need.
 They can assess your minor illness and recommend the right treatment, whether it’s over-the-counter medicines, a few days rest or a bit of reassurance.

 Examples of minor health concerns